Dark Side of the Moon Tour: 1973

 Following the Roland Petit shows and the completion of the album, Pink Floyd booked further rehearsal time at the Rainbow Theatre from 19 to 21 February 1973 for an enhanced stage show based on the final recordings.
 Dark Side of the Moon was moved from the start of the show to the end of the main set.
 For the first time, the group took additional musicians with them; saxophonist Dick Parry (an old childhood friend of David Gilmour) and three female backing vocalists who had been touring with Leon Russell.
 The tour began in Madison, Wisconsin on 4 March.
 On 17 March, they performed at Radio City Music Hall, New York City at 1am, being transported onto stage from one of the elevators surrounded by dry ice, which drew strong press reviews.
 The show made use of a 20-speaker quadrophonic sound system.

 Following the US tour, the band played two nights at Earl's Court on 18 and 19 May.
 In "Set the Controls for the Heart of the Sun", a gong played by Waters was lit up with flames.
 During Dark Side of the Moon, a 7 ft plane crashed into the stage at the end of "On the Run".

 The group returned to the US in June.
 Dark Side of the Moon had now topped the Billboard charts, and the single "Money" had become a top 20 hit.
 Having previously played halls and theatres, the tour now covered stadiums for the first time.
 Although all the shows sold out, the audience now included people who wanted to hear the hit singles and "boogie", in sharp contrast to earlier audiences who were happy to listen to whatever music Pink Floyd were playing.
 The tour closed with two European shows in October.

 On 4 November 1973, Pink Floyd played two charity shows at London's Rainbow Theatre as a benefit for Robert Wyatt, formerly the drummer of UFO Club contemporaries Soft Machine, who had become paralysed after falling out of a window.
 The concerts raised a reported £10,000 for Wyatt.
-Clare Torry sung her vocal to "The Great Gig in the Sky" as it had appeared on the album.
+Clare Torry sang her vocal on "The Great Gig in the Sky" as it had appeared on the album.
+The shows were shortened to just "Dark Side of the Moon" and "Obscured By Clouds/When You're In" as encore.
 Pink Floyd then took a lengthy break from touring and did not play any further shows until June 1974.